 Things to Consider Before the Zoom Teeth Whitening Procedure

-Results can vary, and we’ll often conduct what is known as a “shade assessment” to determine what shade you can expect your teeth to be following the procedure.
+Results can vary, and we’ll often conduct what is known as a “shade assessment” to determine what shade you can expect your dentition to be following the procedure.

 At-Home Teeth Whitening Options and Procedures

 At-home treatments are available either through a dentist or over-the-counter (OTC).When you choose the at-home options through your dentist, these will often include the creation of a custom-tray that is designed to fit your unique dentition.